Matjaž Cvikl: Club career

 Born in Slovenj Gradec, Cvikl began playing professional football with local side Rudar Velenje before moving to Maribor.
 Cvikl played for Rudar Velenje and Maribor in the Slovenian PrvaLiga.
 He had spell with Zeytinburnuspor in the Turkish Super Lig from 1993 to 1995.
+He had played in Rudar's first ever European matches in the 1995 UEFA Intertoto Cup and scored his final goal in his final career game for Maribor on 30 November 1997.

 International career

-Cvikl made six appearances for the senior Slovenia national football team.
+Cvikl made his debut for Slovenia in a June 1992 friendly match away against Estonia, coming on as a 46th-minute substitute for Zoran Ubavič, and earned a total of 6 caps, scoring no goals.
+His final international was a November 1995 European Championship qualification match against Croatia.

-Personal
+Personal life

 After suffering from a long illness, Cvikl died in Ljubljana in July 1999.
+He was survived by his wife Jasmina and son Luka.